-The following order of business shall be observed by the Chair of Council in bringing matters before the Council at all regular meetings.
+- a) The following order of business shall be observed at all regular meetings.
 No variation from this order shall be allowed, except by a two-thirds vote of the members present and voting, which shall be taken without debate.

-- a) Chair's remarks
+- I. Chair's remarks

-- b) Minutes of the previous (regular/special) meeting
+- II.
+Minutes of the previous (regular/special) meeting

-- c) Business arising from the minutes
+- III.
+Business arising from the minutes

-- d) Inquiries and communications
+- IV.
+Inquiries and communications

-- e) Principal's Remarks
+- V. Remarks from the Principal and Associate Principals

-- f) Reports of Standing Committees
+- VI.
+Reports of Standing Committees

-- g) Reports of special committees
+- VII.
+Reports of special committees

-- h) Unfinished business
+- VIII.
+Unfinished business

-- i) Other business for which due notice has been given
+- IX.
+Other business for which due notice has been given

-- i) Other business
+- X. Other business

+- b) The Chair may determine that an item of business is to be deal with by consent.
+In such occurrence, the notice of meeting will identify consent agenda items.
+A consent agenda item is deemed to be approved unless, prior to the commencement of a meeting, one or more members advise the Chair of a request to debate it.